EventStore/documentation/docs/tutorials/HTTP_Connector.md

 ### **Step 5: Add events in EventStoreDB**

-Now we will head over to EventStoreDB and add events to have them transmitted through the connector to the endpoint.
+You will now add events to EventStoreDB and a transmit them through the HTTP sink connector to the endpoint.

 #### **Step 5.1: Add events in EventStoreDB**

 1. Navigate to the EventStoreDB admin interface (located at localhost:2113)
 2. Click on Stream Browser → Add Event
-3. In this case the stream id should start with order- since we provided a filter in the connector settings to filter for order- streams.
-Put in order-123 as the stream id.
-4. The event type can be anything such as itemShipped
+3. Use order-123 as the stream id.
+Remember that you provided a "order-" filter in the connector settings to filter for order- streams in an earlier step.
+The event type can be anything, such as itemShipped
-5. Now add some data such as {“count”:”5”} and click Add at the bottom
+4. Now add some data such as {"count":"5"} and click Add at the bottom of the page

 ### **Step 6: Verify data was sent to the endpoint**

-Let’s check that the newly created EventStoredb data has been transmitted to the connector endpoint.
+Check that the newly created EventStoreDB data has been transmitted to the connector endpoint.

 #### **Step 6.1: Navigate to the bin url (example: https://www.postb.in/b/1737399256387-4331883823033)**

-The bin url is the url you copied in the beginning of the tutorial after creating the bin at postb.in.
-Please note that you’ll need to add b/ before the bin id number as in the example above.
-If you get a 404 error it could mean that your http endpoint has expired.
+This is the bin url you copied at the beginning of the tutorial after creating the bin at postb.in.
+Please note that you’ll need to add b/ before the bin id number as illustrated in the example above.
+If you receive a 404 error, it could mean that your http endpoint has expired.
 Each bin expires after 30 minutes.
-If that is the case just create another bin and follow the steps to create and start another connector (with the new bin http endpoint and a new unique identifier) then continue on with the next step.
+If that is the case, create another bin and follow the steps to create and start another connector (with the new bin http endpoint and a new unique identifier), then continue to the next step.

 #### **Step 6.2: Scroll to the bottom of the page.
-If the data was transmitted successfully through the connector to the endpoint you should see the details of the message.
-Below is an example:**
+If the data was transmitted successfully through the connector to the endpoint you should see the details of the message.**

 ### **Step 7: Stop the connector**